 Ukrainian Independence and the Orange Revolution

 After the collapse of the Soviet Union, Ukraine was still besieged with political unrest.
 President Leonid Kuchma was caught on tape ordering the arrest of a journalist.
 Massive protests broke out around the country, and in the next presidential election, there was a run-off vote between candidates Viktor Yushchenko and Viktor Yanukovych, the latter being Kuchma’s candidate.
 Yanukovych won, but the results were seen as rigged, and a re-vote was held which found Yushchenko as the winner.
 Yanukovych actually won the presidential election in 2010.
 But while the Orange Revolution was bloodless, a new uprising began in 2013 called Euromaidan.
-The protests were massive, with around 100 people being killed and Yanukovych fleeing the country.
+The protests were massive, and around one hundred people died.
+The result was Yanukovych fled the country.
 He was later removed by the Ukrainian parliament in 2014.
 And Megan has traveled Ukraine before and after Euromaidan, and has some great insights into how it’s changed the country.